fredagbona/fredagbona/README.md

 ## Short

-I'm **Freddy AGBONA, fullstack web developer and I love help others and sharing my knowledge ❤️**.
+I'm **Freddy AGBONA, Software Developer and I love help others and sharing my knowledge ❤️**.

 Passionate about ICTs with strong problem-solving skills and recognized experience in web application design, I enjoy working in a team and above all contributing to the development of high-impact projects.